Stofbrew/endoflife/letting-people-know/index.md

 If you are named on the death certificate (next of kin), you will need:
 - 3 forms of ID (see below)
+- a completed <a href ="https://www.bdm.nsw.gov.au/Documents/apply-for-death-certificate.pdf"> Death Certificate Application Form [PDF - 00MB] </a> or online application form.

-If you are not named on the death certificate, you will need to provide 3 forms of ID as well as 1 of the following:
+If you are not named on the death certificate, you will also need to provide 1 of the following:
 - Letter of Authority, including 3 forms of ID from the person giving authority
 - Document showing custody of guardianship of the person that has died
 - Document showing Power of Attorney for one fo the people named on the death certificate

 <section class="au-accordion">
   <button class="au-accordion__title au-accordion--closed js-au-accordion" aria-controls="accordion-identity" aria-expanded="false" onclick="return AU.accordion.Toggle( this )">